Package 'mwana'

 muac

-A vector of class numeric of child's MUAC in centimeters.
+A numeric vector of child's MUAC in centimeters.

 age